 - 1. The student must have a minimum cumulative GPA of 2.0. - 2.
-The student must have completed at least 75% of cumulative attempted hours. - 3.
+The student must have completed at least 75% of cumulative attempted hours.
+(Cumulative attempted hours include failed grades, ungraded courses, extensions, Incompletes and withdrawals.) - 3.
 The student must be attempting at least 9 hours in a regular semester or 6 hours in the Summer session.